Homemade natural sunscreen anyone?

 Alyssa: I agree.
 If the homemade sunscreen contains enough zinc oxide, I’ll be happy to use it.

-3. flym Says:
+3. flym says:

 Just curious if anyone’s ever tried mixing mineral makeup powder with moisturizer.
 I wonder if the oxides in the powder would give some sun protection.. though the level of protection would probably be hard to ascertain.